parsampsh/adminx/doc/02_lang.md

 <img src="/doc/images/rtl.png" />

 ## Font
-You can change default font of Adminx default layouts.
+You can change the default font of Adminx default layouts.

 You can use `set_font` method: